orchestra-code/spyglasses-wordpress/readme.txt

 1. Upload the `spyglasses` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Spyglasses to configure the plugin
+3. Go to Settings > Spyglasses - AI Traffic Analytics to configure the plugin
 4. Enter your Spyglasses API key
 5. That's it!
 Spyglasses will now detect and monitor AI-related traffic to your site
 6. Configure blocking rules in your Spyglasses dashboard at [spyglasses.io](https://www.spyglasses.io/app)